 The PCEP requires the acquisition of a limited amount of real estate.
-In general, Caltrain uses existing Right of Way (ROW) for the PCEP, but in certain locations, will need to acquire small portions of additional real estate to expand the ROW to accommodate installation of OCS supports (fee acquisitions or railroad easements) and associated Electrical Safety Zones (easements).
+In general, Caltrain uses existing Right of Way (ROW) for the PCEP, but in certain locations, will need to acquire small portions of additional real estate to expand the ROW to accommodate installation of OCS supports (fee acquisitions or railroad easements) and associated Electrical Safety Zones (ESZ) (easements).
 There are two larger full acquisition areas required for wayside facilitates.
 The PCEP Real Estate team manages the acquisition of all property rights.
 Caltrain does not need to acquire real estate to complete the EMU procurement portion of the PCEP.

-Of the parcels identified at the beginning of the project, there remain only five owners from whom the agency requires possession:
+Of the parcels identified at the beginning of the project, there remain only five owners from whom the agency requires possession; of which two are in redesign.